Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Search — A powerful replacement for WordPress’ built-in search, powered by Elasticsearch in the WordPress.com cloud
 * SEO Tools — Optimize your site for search engines by taking advantage of our SEO tools.
 * Sharing — Adds sharing buttons to your blog posts so readers can easily share your content.
-* Shortcode Embeds — Embed videos from YouTube, tweets from Twitter, and other media across the web.
+* Shortcode Embeds — Embed videos from YouTube and other media across the web.
 * Site Backup — Automatically back up your entire site.
 Duplicate, clone, migrate, transfer to a new host, and easily restore.
 Previously known as VaultPress.
 * Site Stats — View site visits by date, as well as most popular Pages and Posts.
 * Site Verification — Verify your site for use with Google, Bing, and Pinterest and their tools.